A 97-year-old woman has died after a house fire on a street in Edinburgh

-A 97-year-old woman has died after a house fire on a street in the Barnton area of the Capital.
+A 97-year-old woman has died after a house fire on a street in the Barnton area of Edinburgh.

 The Scottish Fire and Rescue Service confirm that they received a report of a fire in a two storey building on Braehead Avenue around 5.19 am.